 I have a working oven (versus a ‘big’ oven, which is subjective—we’ll get to that).

 There are leftovers in my fridge.

-4. Now, start naming intuits about yourself and the environment.
+Next, start naming intuits about yourself and the environment.
 Intuits are feelings and opinions about things.
-Keep walking the space and notice your tempo, topography, and shape as you walk.
+Do this for three minutes, which I’ll explain below.

 Some examples are:

 I have the best oven in the world.